SEugley/Portfolio/README.md

 #### [Stroke Risk and Life Expectancy Repository](https://github.com/SEugley/Machine_Learning/tree/main/Stroke_and_Life_Expectancy)

 #### Customer Segmentation and Profiling
 Customer segmentation and profiling analysis for a telecom company to enhance customer retention.
 Two approaches were explored: a decision tree model and a value-based segmentation method.
 The value-based approach categorized customers into eight distinct profiles based on tenure, monthly spending, and premium service usage.
-Key findings revealed patterns in customer behavior across different age groups and spending habits, across the 8 customer profiles.
+Key findings revealed patterns in customer behavior across different age groups and spending habits across profiles.
 #### [Segmentation and Profiling Repository](https://github.com/SEugley/Segmentation_and_Profiling)

 ### What am I Currently Working on?